Systolic geometry of translation surfaces: Systole lengths of origami surfaces

-The length of a shortest closed reduced path in $\Gamma$ is $2$, hence the length of the systole is $2$.
-In particular, we observe that in this example there is no regular closed geodesic which realizes the length of the systole. \end{ex}
+The length of a smallest closed reduced path in $\Gamma_{S_{l_0}}$ is $2$, hence the length of the systole of the graph $\Gamma$ of all saddle connections is equal to $2$.
+In particular, we observe that in this example there is no regular closed geodesic on the translation surface which realizes the length of the systoles. \end{ex}